dstagner/dstagner.github.io/_posts/2015-06-15-weaponized-bacon.md

 And the winner?
 Finer Meat.
 It smelled better, tasted better, and looked better.
 The slab bacon, really meant for rendering fat, produced a clear, clean fat that tasted spectacular.
 It wasn't as smoky as the legendary Benton's, but it made up for it with a rich, porky goodness.

+### Variations

+*Nuclear Bacon* - Weaponized bacon with chili peppers.
+We used a combination of chipotle and Chinese peppers.

+*Breakfast Bacon* - Weaponized bacon with coffee.

+### A meeting of cultures

+Bacon powder is a straightforward expression of the [_molecular gastronomy_](https://en.wikipedia.org/wiki/Molecular_gastronomy) movement in modern cuisine.
+Making powders from fats and maltodextrin originated in industrial foods (think of the cheese powder on a Cheeto).
+Science fiction has a grand tradition of applying hi-tech fantasy to foods.
+And love of bacon is so deep, it practically has its own fandom.

+People were *excited*.
+Weaponized bacon was a hit!
+The name, the concept, and the audience all came together.
+People who would never visit an exotic or experimental restaurant were lined up to try it.
+It spoke to them.